rita-barbosa/LAPR2-2223/docs/sprintD/us018/01.requirements-engineering/Readme.md

 > in US17, US18 and US19" available in moodle)."

 > **Question:** When the store manager selects simple-linear regression to analyse the deals, does he also select one of
-> the specified relevant parameters to serve as the dependent variable in the regression model? ("property area in m2, the
+> the specified relevant parameters to serve as the dependent variable in the regression model? ("property area in m2,
+> the
 > distance from the center, the number of bedrooms, the number of bathroomsand the number of parking spaces")
 >
-> **Answer:** _Yet to be answered_
+> **Answer:** The store manager should choose the independent variable and the regression model to be used to fit the
+> data.
+> **Important**: The property area is always in square feet.
+There is no need to convert the values loaded from the
+> file.

 ### 1.3.
 Acceptance Criteria